 Gay rights in Taiwan

-As of May 2019 gay couples are allowed to marry.
-This was naturally met with joyous celebration both in Taiwan and in Asia because it was the first place on the entire continent to ever legalise gay marriage!
+As of May 2019, gay couples are allowed to marry.
+This was naturally met with joyous celebration both in Taiwan and in Asia because it was the first place on the entire continent to ever legalize gay marriage!
 In addition, all members of the LGBTQ community are fully protected by law from discrimination.
-This has been in written into the constitution since 2003.
-And one of the first groups protected were the children.
-Schools could no longer discriminate based on their identity.
-If proved to be doing this, it results in a fine of NT$100,000 (roughly USD$3,000).
+This has been written into the constitution since 2003.
+One of the first groups protected was the children.
+Schools could no longer discriminate based on identity.
+If proven to be doing this, it results in a fine of NT$100,000 (roughly USD $3,000).
 This paved the way for young activists to grow up with this protection and march for the full rights that they now enjoy.

 Alongside all of this, Taiwan offers full rights to transgender individuals.
 So as you can imagine, a pretty sweet place to be LGBTQ in Asia!
 For a more local perspective, check out our interview with Mr Gay Taiwan.